I'm on holiday until 11th December so responses may take a little longer!

 Play together

 They say families that play together, stay together, and I think they are right.
-Playing games together is a great way to use up excess energy and improve your relationship.
-Fetch, find the treat, tug, or hide-and-seek, or maybe you have your own ideas.
+Playing games together, and not just when your dog asks for it, is a great way to use up excess energy and improve your relationship.
+Fetch, find the treat, tug, or hide-and-seek, or perhaps your dog would love something else?
 Anything goes if it means you are spending time together in a fun and rewarding way.
 Dogs love rules too, so why not add a few to make it harder and more interesting.
-My favourites are to sit before you throw the ball, or to release a tug on command before you start playing again.
+My favourites are to ask the dog to sit before you throw the ball, or to release a tug on command before you start playing again.
 Just make sure you play in a safe way.

 Cuddle Time